Josh Allen Player Prop Bets for NFL Week 14 | Buffalo vs. Tampa Bay 12/12/2021

 - He has tacked on 422 rushing yards on 75 carries with three touchdowns, averaging 35.2 yards per game.

-- The Bills have thrown the ball in 59.1% of their plays from scrimmage this year while running the ball 40.9% of the time.
-This offensive attack ranks eighth in the NFL in points scored.
+- The Bills have run 59.1% passing plays and 40.9% rushing plays this season.
+They rank eighth in the NFL in scoring.

-- Allen accounts for 54.5% of his team's red zone plays, with 78 of his 440 pass attempts coming from inside the opponent's 20-yard line.
+- Allen has attempted 78 of his 440 passes in the red zone, accounting for 54.5% of his team's red zone plays.

 - Click over to SISportsbook and find the latest player props and odds for Allen's matchup with the Buccaneers.